Acidham/alfred-airpod-connector/README.md

 Another Alfred AirPod Connector with zero configuration.
 Supports more than one pair of AirPods

-Supports AirPod1/2, AirPod Pro, Powerbeats Pro
+Supports AirPod1/2, AirPod Pro, AirPod Max, Powerbeats Pro

 Usage: `airpd`